Link Building for Startups: 17 Cost-Effective Strategies for 2025

 16. Link Roundups

-Link roundup link building involves finding websites that publish regular "link roundups," which are curated lists of useful or interesting content within a specific niche.
-The strategy is to get your content featured in these roundups, earning a backlink in the process.
-It’s similar to getting your article included in a “best of the week” list, where it gains visibility and credibility through association with other high-quality content.
+Link roundup link building is about finding websites that put together “link roundups”—curated lists of great content in your niche.
+The idea is to get your content included in these roundups, which earns you a valuable backlink.
+It’s like getting your article on a “best of the week” list, boosting your credibility by being associated with other top content.

 Real-World Example